-Home » Capital, other topics » Page 2
+Home » Capital, other » Page 2

-Capital, other topics
+Capital, other

 Since 2009, U.S. GSIBs have more than tripled their high-quality capital, an important tool to ensure banks are able to withstand losses and continue to support the economy.